 Me & My Mentor

 Norah Breekveldt’s latest publication.
-To be released late 2017
+Released 2018.

 “A life without advocating for change is not a life that will have meaning for me.”
 Elizabeth Broderick, former Australian sex discrimination commissioner.